ortus-docs/qb-docs/introduction.md

 ## Introduction

-Quick's database query builder provides a convenient, fluent interface to creating and running database queries.
+Qb database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application and works on all supported database systems.

-In order to use `qb` you will need to import the component or use wirebox to make it accessible.
+In order to use `qb` you will need to inject the component or use wirebox to make it accessible.

 ```